shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

 #### GET /categories
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
 - Request Arguments: None.
-- Returns: success value and an object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: success value and an object with a single key, categories, that contains an object of id: category_string key: value pairs.
 - Sample: `curl http://127.0.0.1:5000/categories`

 ```